 Logistics degree salary

-Logistics graduates may expect to earn an entry-level income of $62,000, according to the National Association of Colleges and Employers (NACE).
+Logistics graduates may expect to earn an entry-level income of $62,000.

 This means that a degree in logistics could be worth it if you’re looking for a high-paying career.
 However, the study also found a lot of competition for those jobs, so you’ll need to have good qualifications.